I. PURPOSE

 - Conduct prohibited by this Policy may also be prohibited by other University Policy.
 As such, applicable University administrators may review conduct under one or more policies, either simultaneously or sequentially, as determined by the University administrators responsible to implement those policies.

-- Since University conduct processes are entirely separate from criminal or civil litigation, legal outcomes do not affect the University processes nor will pending criminal or civil litigation stop or delay those processes.
+- Since University conduct processes are separate from criminal or civil litigation, legal outcomes do not affect the University processes nor will pending criminal or civil litigation stop or delay those processes.

 - The University President, as the Chief Administrative Officer (as designated under state law), has authority to order a person to leave property owned, operated, or controlled by the University as further described in state law and in this Policy.
 This Policy delegates that authority (as specified below) as it relates to threats, violent conduct, and conduct that substantially disrupts University operations.